bhauman/rebel-readline/rebel-readline/README.md

 source, apropos, eval and more.
 The line reader needs a Service to provide this functionality.

-When you create a `rebel-readline.clojure.core/line-reader` you need to supply this service.
+When you create a `rebel-readline.clojure.line-reader` you need to supply this service.

 The more common service is the